cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 ## Inline functions

-Normal function are compiled once and called from other places in the program.
+Normal functions are compiled once and called from other places in the program.
 Inline functions are compiled into every place they're called from, so there can be several copies of them in the compiled code.
 This leads to shorter code per call and faster execution.
 To create an inline function, use `inline` keyword:

 ```Mindcode
 inline void printtext(name, value, min, max)